matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 If we were to come back and read this code later we would know exactly what it is doing without having to read all of the code, because the name of the function tells us.

-Writing better if statements is a great way to clean up your code and produce better, easier to understand logic.
+Writing better "if" statements is a great way to clean up your code and produce better, easier to understand logic.
 They make it easier for anyone reading your code and reduce the likelihood of bugs.
-Take the time to write good if statements, in the long-run you'll be happy that you did.
+Take the time to write good "if" statements and in the long-run you'll be happy that you did.